Essentials of Human Anatomy and Physiology

 At least a few years' experience at the site where they will teach the CIS course also is helpful for identifying students and managing administrative tasks.

-Read the General Teacher Qualifications for all U of M CIS courses.
+Applicants should also be aware of the General Teacher Qualifications for all U of M CIS courses.